netlify/examples/examples/frameworks/astro-with-qwik/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)][Deploy to Netlify]

 ## More examples

-Explore other examples of using the Netlify platform and primitives, with or without a frameworks in this [examples repo](https://github.com/netlify/examples)
+Explore other examples of using the Netlify platform and primitives (with or without a framework) in this [examples repo](https://github.com/netlify/examples).